rubinusp/byu-cs460-f2021/hw-ip-subnets/README.md

 When you have finished your revisions of `subnet.py`:

  - The return values in the doc tests must be correct; and
- - The following should run without error:
+ - The following should run without error (and without output):
    ```
    python3 -m doctest subnet.py
    ```